 How Do You Get Your Failure To Stop and Render Aid Case Dismissed?

-At The Hampton Law Firm, we understand the goal of every client is to find a way to get their criminal case dismissed.
+At The Hampton Criminal Defense Attorneys, PLLC, we understand the goal of every client is to find a way to get their criminal case dismissed.
 Although that does not happen for every criminal case, let us examine a few possibilities for how a failure to stop and render aid case can be dismissed or resolved with lesser penalties:

 - Dismissal Based Upon Lack Of Evidence – if the State of Texas lacks the evidence to prove the crime beyond a reasonable doubt, the prosecutor should dismiss the case.
 Your experienced and aggressive criminal defense attorney should examine the evidence thoroughly and formulate defense plan highlighting the weaknesses in the evidence to use in negotiating with the prosecutor.
 This process can highlight the prosecutor’s inability to prove the case, which could lead to an outright dismissal of the charges.

 - Conditional Dismissal or Lesser Charge – if you are a first-time offender and there are certain mitigating circumstances or evidence, your criminal attorney may be able to negotiate a conditional dismissal of your fail to stop and render aid case.
 In this situation, you may be required to complete certain terms and conditions (community service, classes or donations) in exchange for a dismissal of charges.